-I want to teach my students more than lessons in a book,

-I want to teach them deeper things that people overlook.

-The value of a rose in bloom, its use and beauty too,

-A sense of curiosity to discover what is true,

-How to think and how to choose the right above the wrong,

-How to live and learn each day and grow up to be strong,

-To teach them always how to gain in wisdom and in grace,

-So they will someday make the world a brighter, better place.

-Lord, let me be a friend and guide to give these minds a start

-Upon their way down life's long road,

-Then I'll have done my part.
+I want to teach my students more than lessons in a book, I want to teach them deeper things that people overlook.
+The value of a rose in bloom, its use and beauty too, A sense of curiosity to discover what is true, How to think and how to choose the right above the wrong, How to live and learn each day and grow up to be strong, To teach them always how to gain in wisdom and in grace, So they will someday make the world a brighter, better place.
+Lord, let me be a friend and guide to give these minds a start Upon their way down life's long road, Then I'll have done my part.
 Jill Wolf.

+And for all others who teach - In Your Name.
+Amen.

-3. Prayer for Artists
+3. A Prayer for Artists